 Ensure you have copied the customized bootstrap file from another instance in the site.

 Ensure you are overwriting the existing bootstrap file with your modified file prior to every AM restart.

 Make the existing AM keystore infrastructure available to the new instance:

 Back up the new instance's default keystore and password files in the following locations:

 Ensure that the existing keystores in the site are available in the same location to the new instance.
 This may mean copying the keystores and their password files, mounting a volume, or others.

 Ensure that the keystore files configured in the

 Make the existing secret store infrastructure in the site available to the new instance:

-In the AM console of an existing instance in the site, go to Configure > Secret Stores.
+Log in to the AM console of an existing instance in the site and navigate to Configure > Secret Stores.